sentharn/encode-normals/README.md

 This addon was heavily inspired by and partially based on Steve Miller's [Mesh Tension Addon](https://blenderartists.org/t/revised-mesh-tension-add-on/1239091)

+Thanks to these contributors for their improvements and fixes:

+* @Menithal (#4) Added critical stability fixes and cleaned up code for maintainability

 ## Encoding
 Vertex colors are stored as RGB values from [0, 1].
 Normals are stored as [-1, 1].
 The plugin will map store the normals as